marvinrobot42/as3935-generic/README.md

 ### For async set as3935-generic dependency features = ["async"] and AS3935::new method requires async I2C and delay
 ###    parameters.
 Default features is sync (blocking)
+### Note that Raspberry Pi Rust is presently lacking a physical implementation of async i2c interface.

 ### License